 Just what is custody and how does it affect your responsibilities as a parent?
 If you're facing a divorce and have children, this probably is one of your main concerns.

-When children are involved it's especially important to make the right decisions.
+When children are involved, it's especially important to make the best decisions for both you and your children.
 The following article describes the basics of legal custody and what it means in everyday issues.

 Typically in two-parent intact families, parents share decision-making authority.
 The decision making process between co-cohabiting parents may reflect mutual input and a consensus model or a distribution of responsibilities where one parent takes a primary role with respect to making decisions and the other parent, generally in agreement and trusting with the decisions, takes a secondary role.
 Still in other families and depending on the actual issue to be decided, parents may alternate between a mutual-consensus model and a primary-secondary model.

 Once parents separate, there may be conflict between them on the decisions affecting their child’s life.
 There may also be conflict on the matter of where the child resides and how time with each parent is structured.

 However, legal custody really pertains to matters affecting decision-making authority and physical custody refers to time spent between the child and each parent.
 Oftentimes, these matters are confused and the parent who seeks custody may do so also with the view that the child will reside with them a greater proportion of time than with the other parent.
 But these are separate issues.

 Where separated parents are in agreement on major issues affecting the life of their child and have little or no concern for the judgment of each other, they can opt for joint legal custody, sometimes also referred to as shared custody.
 Here both parents legally have an equal say as to decisions affecting their child.
 It is assumed that they can reach decisions either by consensus or by one acquiescing to the judgment of the other.